Exeter Corporation Tramways

 Exeter Corporation Tramways staff

-A rather battered Exeter Tramways Horsecar No 4 outside Polsloe Park Post Office in the municipal era — photo undated, but certainly taken in 1904 or early 1905.
-The prominent municipal cap badge is clearly evident on the driver (left), inspector (centre) and conductor (right).
+A rather battered Horsecar No 4 outside Polsloe Park Post Office in the corporation era — photo undated, but certainly taken in 1904 or early 1905.
+The prominent municipal cap badge is clearly evident on the driver (left), the inspector (centre) and the conductor (right).
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 Exeter Corporation Tramways brass cap badge

-Exeter Corporation Tramways cap badge — brass.
+Exeter municipal-device cap badge — brass.
+This was used on Exeter Corporation Tramways staff caps throughout the 27-year life of the municipal tramway.
 With thanks to John Burford.

 Exeter Corporation Tramways crew

-Exeter Tramways Horse Car No 3 in Heavitree Rd — photo tentatively dated 1905, but definitely taken in the corporation-era.
-The larger figure to the right is presumably an inspector, and in all probability, the same individual depicted in the photo of Horsecar No 4 above.
+Horse Car No 3 in Heavitree Rd, and still in Exeter Tramways livery — photo tentatively dated to 1905, though certainly taken in the corporation-era.
+The larger figure to the right is presumably an inspector, and in all probability, he is the same individual depicted in the photo of Horsecar No 4 above.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 Motormen and conductors